JRC1995/Machine-Translation-Transformers/README.md

-# Machine Translation (English to Bengali) using Transformers
+# Machine Translation using Transformers

 The model is based on: